Mohamad-Hussein/speech-assistant/README.md

 # How to Use
 ![Linux](https://img.shields.io/badge/Linux-F2F2F2) ![Windows](https://img.shields.io/badge/Windows-17b3d2)

 You can get started on any operating system you would like.
 The program was tested in Pop-os (Ubuntu 22.04), Windows 10 and 11.
 Here is Anaconda's installation [instructions](https://docs.anaconda.com/free/anaconda/install/).
 If you are on Windows make sure to have access to the conda command using the Anaconda **cmd** terminal, or to source it directly.
-Nvidia and AMD have different packages needed to run Pytorch, please follow accordingly to ensure smooth compatibility.
+Nvidia and AMD have different packages needed to run Pytorch, please follow as appropriate to ensure smooth compatibility.

 ## Steps
 1. **Navigate to the speech-assistant repo** using the terminal (using the Anaconda CMD on Windows).

-2. **Install dependancies.** Please use the command for your corresponding GPU brand and operating system.
-This will take ~5-15 minutes depending on your internet connection (Type ```y``` and press enter when asked to download packages).
+2. **Install dependencies.** Please use the command for your corresponding GPU brand and operating system.
+Depending on your internet connection, this will take ~5-15 minutes (Type ```y``` and press enter when asked to download packages).
    - **Nvidia GPU:**
      ```bash
      conda env create -f env-cuda.yml